42-AI/42ai_autonomous_cars/get_data/README.md

 ## 4. How to re lablize pictures manually

 TO DO

+Once you have re-labelized the pictures and pointed to the picture to be delete, a new `labels.json` file will be generated from the GUI.
+This file contains the new labels and the label the shall be deleted (a field "to_delete" is added in the label).
+All you need to do to upload new label and delete label + picture selected is to run the `upload_to_db.py` scripts.

+The script will upload the new label and for each label with the field "to_delete", delete the associated picture from S3 and the label from ES.
+Note: the picture will only be deleted if no other labels in the database points to it.

 ## 5. How to search and download pictures from the database